antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

    [**Figure 8a: Legend and detailed source information**](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_GATA3_c.png)

 Going through these steps would be a tedious job if you wish to inspect several genes.
 Suppose we obtained a list of differentially expressed genes from a transcription factor regulation experiment.
 We selected a list of genes with a known cancer association.
 [You can find the list here](_static/files/DiffExprCancerGenesList.txt).
-1. Go back to the ChIP-seq choice menu.
-Open a new tab by right click "Go to main" and click chip data in the left menu.
+1. We will go back to the ChIP-seq choice menu: open a new tab by right click "Go to main" and click chip data in the left menu.
 Now choose the *ChIPSeq TSS Peak/Coverage Plotter*

 2. We're going to inspect Transcription Factor binding; Click on "Select a ChIP profile" and filter the grid by typing 'BE' in the *name* textbox, click somewhere in the table row of the BE2 cell line to select the data collected by Oldridge et al. and confirm by a click on the button "Use this experiment".

 3. Set perspective to peaks if it was not done so already.
-Copy paste the genes obtained in step 5 or type genes of your interest into the *Enter genesymbols / genome positions* textbox.
+Copy paste the genes from our list of genes with a known cancer association above or type genes of your interest into the *Enter genesymbols / genome positions* textbox.
 In the *Gene Order* selection box select 'by_row_signal' and click "Next".
 The Gata binding sites around the genes in the list are shown (Figure 9).

 	![](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_ExpSelect_a.png)